-Father’s Day is a time in which we recognize fathers and father figures and their contributions to their children, as well as society overall.
 There are tremendous advantages that are afforded to children who have active, involved fathers during childhood and adolescence.
-The Fatherhood Project, a non-profit fatherhood program seeking to improve the health and well-being of children and families by empowering fathers to be knowledgeable, active, and emotionally engaged with their children, researched the specific impacts of of father engagement on childhood development.
+The Fatherhood Project, a non-profit fatherhood program seeking to improve the health and well-being of children and families by empowering fathers to be knowledgeable, active, and emotionally engaged with their children, researched the specific impacts of father engagement during the different childhood development stages.

 Here are 10 important facts that were collected during their research:

 - Fathers and infants can be equally as attached as mothers and infants.
 When both parents are involved with the child, infants are attached to both parents from the beginning of life.

 - Father involvement is related to positive child health outcomes in infants, such as improved weight gain in preterm infants and improved breastfeeding rates.

 - Father involvement using authoritative parenting (loving and with clear boundaries and expectations) leads to better emotional, academic, social, and behavioral outcomes for children.

 - Children who feel a closeness to their father are: twice as likely as those who do not to enter college or find stable employment after high school, 75% less likely to have a teen birth, 80% less likely to spend time in jail, and half as likely to experience multiple depression symptoms.

 - Fathers occupy a critical role in child development.
 Father absence hinders development from early infancy through childhood and into adulthood.
 The psychological harm of father absence experienced during childhood persists throughout the life course.

 - The quality of the father-child relationship matters more than the specific amount of hours spent together.
 Non-resident fathers can have positive effects on children’s social and emotional well-being, as well as academic achievement and behavioral adjustment.